Top League Mechanics

 During team fights, Chronobreak is best used to deal a lot of damage.
 This means that the team has to kite the enemy team so that they can reach the position of your hologram and have your ultimate ability hit all enemies.

 Ekko’s ultimate isn’t a spell that’s very hard to fight, all you have to do is to keep focused on the position of his hologram, but this gets harder and harder during team fights since there’s a lot of champions moving about and spells trying to find their targets.
 If you find yourself next to Ekko’s hologram and you have good reflexes you can, however, get away because he doesn’t get back to his hologram instantly, he has a little invincibility frame that gives you some time to get away from the bad position you were on.

-In conclusion, the mechanics in League of Legends are what makes champions unique and makes them help their team in their own way, either by winning team fights as Katarina or by taking down towers as Nasus.
+In conclusion, the mechanics in LoL are what makes champions unique and makes them help their team in their own way, either by winning team fights as Katarina or by taking down towers as Nasus.